ppszczepaniak-zz/JSONtoCSVandBack/readme.md

 ## JSON to CSV, CSV to JSON

-Small app which converts input JSON file into CSV and vice versa.
+Small app which reads data from txt file and converts input JSON file into CSV or vice versa.